 Mark Hewerdine was licenced as priest-in-charge of St Chad Ladybarn in a service at 7.00pm on Saturday 6 August.
-There is a copy of the service here.
+There is a copy of the service here and a photograph here and photos taken at the rehearsal here.
 We are delighted to have Mark, Naomi, Isaac and Lydia living in Ladybarn.
 Please pray for Mark and his family as they begin this new ministry.

 Some time in the near future Mark will also be licenced as an assistant curate at St Nicholas Burnage and St Nicholas Burnage's clergy, Rachel Mann and Alan Simpson, licensed as assistant curates at St Chad's.
 We are looking forward to continuing cooperation with St Nick's.